ikoshura/indonesian-tts-ui/README.md

-# Indonesian TTS UI: A User Interface for Indonesian TTS Built with Gradio
+# Indonesian-TTS-UI: A User Interface for Indonesian TTS Built with Gradio

 This repository provides a web-based UI for Indonesian text-to-speech (TTS) synthesis using Coqui TTS.
 It is designed to make it easy for users to generate Indonesian speech from text, utilizing models finetuned on high-quality datasets.